Roy Clarke: Career

+In 1994, Clarke was granted the Freedom of the Borough of Doncaster; the highest honour the Council can bestow.

+In 2002, he received an OBE for his contribution to British comedy.

 In 2003, Clarke adapted his Last of the Summer Wine chronicle The Moonbather for a world premiere performance at the Scunthorpe Little Theatre Club.

-In 2002, he received an OBE for his contribution to British comedy.
-In 1994, Clarke was granted the Freedom of the Borough of Doncaster; the highest honour the Council can bestow.
-He was awarded the lifetime achievement award at the 2010 British Comedy Awards.
+Clarke was awarded the lifetime achievement award at the 2010 British Comedy Awards.